fxamacker/cbor/README.md

 * [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- faster encoding and decoding.
 * [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- add struct to/from CBOR array (`toarray` struct tag) for more compact data.
 * [x] [Release v1.3](https://github.com/fxamacker/cbor/releases) -- add struct to/from CBOR map with int keys (`keyasint` struct tag).
 Simplifies using COSE, etc.
-* [x] [Release v1.3.2](https://github.com/fxamacker/cbor/releases) -- (latest) prevent potential problems by adding checks after well-formedness.
+* [x] [Release v1.3.3](https://github.com/fxamacker/cbor/releases) -- (latest) prevent potential problems by adding validation checks and unit tests.
-* [ ] [Milestone v1.4](https://github.com/fxamacker/cbor/milestone/3) -- 🎈 add support for CBOR tags (major type 6.)
+* [ ] [Milestone v2.0](https://github.com/fxamacker/cbor/milestone/3) -- (in progress) add support for CBOR tags (major type 6) and more encoding modes.

 ## Design Goals
-This CBOR library was created for my [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries didn't meet certain criteria.
-This library became a good fit for many other projects.
+This library is designed to be a generic CBOR encoder and decoder.
+It was initially created for my [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries (in Go) didn't meet certain criteria in 2019.

 This library is designed to be: